Urban Pulse Terms of Service

 3.1 What the Platform does

-Urban Pulse "Send & Sign" is a software-as-a-service platform for the Australian construction industry.
-It lets a user (a "Sender"):
+Urban Pulse is a software-as-a-service platform for the Australian construction and property lifecycle.
+Depending on the features available to your account, it lets a user:

-- upload documents (for example quotes, contracts, variations, dilapidation reports, building inspection reports and supporting attachments);
+- upload and transmit documents, including quotes, contracts, variations, reports and supporting attachments;

-- where the AI-assisted field-extraction feature is available and enabled, have key information read out of an uploaded document (see Section 8);
+- where an AI-assisted feature is available and enabled, have key information read, summarised or drafted for review (see Section 8);

-- send those documents to a nominated person (a "Recipient") through a secure, time-limited link;
+- send documents to nominated people (each a "Recipient") through secure, time-limited links;

-- capture the Recipient's electronic signature through our e-signature provider (see Sections 7 and 10);
+- capture electronic signatures through our e-signature workflows (see Sections 7 and 10);

-- take a payment from a Recipient or other payer through our payment provider (see Section 9); and
+- take a payment from a Recipient or other payer through our payment provider where payment features are available (see Section 9); and

-- keep a verifiable, time-stamped record of the transaction.
+- keep a verifiable, time-stamped record of the transaction or project.

 3.2 We provide the tool, not the underlying dealing